-Japanese Onigiri(Rice Ball) Convenience Store(Konbini)in Ikebukuro
+Japanese Onigiri(Rice Ball) Convenience Store(Konbini)in Ikebukuro,Tokyo,Japan

 Japanese Onigiri(Rice Ball) Convenience Store(Konbini)in Ikebukuro Food ,What to eat